StellarCrow/wfh-client/README.md

 ## Installation

-To run our project You should have some tools to be installed on your PC, list and link of which You can find below:
+To run our project You should have some tools installed on your PC, which you can find in a list of links below:

 - [Download and install Git](https://git-scm.com/downloads)
 - [Download and install](https://nodejs.org/en/) latest LTS-version of Node.js
 - [Download and install MongoDB Community Server](https://www.mongodb.com/download-center/community)
 - [Install Angular](https://angular.io/cli)

-> After all the steps done You can go to Setup section
+> After all the steps are done, You can go ahead to Setup section

 <br>

 ## Setup

-At first, we need to mention that our app has two parts [Front-end](https://github.com/StellarCrow/wfh-client) and [Back-end](https://github.com/StellarCrow/wfh-backend).
-It doesn't matter from which one You start, just don't forget to setup the second part.
+Firstly, we need to mention that our app has two modules: [Front-end](https://github.com/StellarCrow/wfh-client) and [Back-end](https://github.com/StellarCrow/wfh-backend).
+It doesn't matter which one You start off with, just don't forget to setup the second part.

-Now, my friend, You are at Front-end part, so let's setup it:
+Now, my friend, let's setup the Front-end part of the game:

-If this is your second part, skip first 3 points and go strictly to cloning yhe project
+If You've already gone through installing the Back-end part, you can skip the first 3 points and go straight to cloning the project.

 - Run `node -v` in console and make sure your version of Node.js is above `v8.11.3`
 - Run `npm -v` in console and make sure your version of npm is above `5.6.0`